MisterPeModder/ExtraGamerules/README.md

 [![](http://cf.way2muchnoise.eu/versions/For%20MC_310323_all.svg)](https://minecraft.curseforge.com/projects/extragamerules)
 =========================

-This mod adds some gamerules that allows lightning to be fully configurable.
+This mod adds a bunch a new gamerules and some from the bedrock edition of the game.

 #### Gamerules: